xthirteenth/Parser-Converter/docs/tutorial.md

-To use, you need to select a language for parsing, select the number of required pages and run. (errors are possible with some languages) (check free disk space before using).
+To use, create and specify a GitHub token.
+Next, select the language and number of pages.
+After parsing, use cleaner.py, then converter.py (not stable).